apache/arrow/docs/source/cpp/env_vars.rst

    ``OMP_THREAD_LIMIT`` is 8, the global CPU thread pool will have 4 worker threads.
 But if ``OMP_THREAD_LIMIT`` is 2, the global CPU thread pool will have 2 worker threads.

+.. envvar:: AWS_ENDPOINT_URL

+   Endpoint URL used for S3-like storage, for example Minio or s3.scality.